n4s-linux/n4s/README.md

 # About Unicode
 In the old days the number of characters were pretty limited, but now we are using unicode, so to get the full n4s experience we recommend You visit [Nerd Fonts](https://nerdfonts.com)
+Also You will need a terminal that has 256 colors to enjoy the full n4s experience.
+Most terminal emulators like the one in windows (cmd.exe) supports this, however for windows based users we recommend downloading the Windows Terminal from Windows App Store

 # TLDR - Let me download your OVA
 * Link to [Virtualbox OVA appliance](https://drive.google.com/file/d/1xXEZJA-olt_NsVIXKmzxiJH8xKX38ydh/view?usp=drive_link)